MahnazRabbani/News-Categorization-FineTuned-BERT/README.md

 **src/**: the main source code for the project. models/train.py is the final script for fine-tuning BERT.
 **notebooks/**: Jupyter notebooks for exploratory data analysis and initial model training, includes:

-- **text_analysis.ipynb**: comparative analysis of Naive Bayes and MLP classification algos with different vectorization methods.
+- **text_analysis.ipynb**: comparative analysis of Naive Bayes and MLP classification algoritjms with different vectorization methods.
 - **initial_training.ipynb**: initial fine-tuning of BERT on the classification task.
 - **BERT_tune_on_data.ipynb**: fine-tuning of BERT on 1) data (domain adaptation), 2) on classification task , and 3) fine-tuning of domain adaptated BERT on the task.